Medicaid transformation bill takes smoother second committee step in N.C. House

 The payment is designed “to compensate” the PHPs for revenue they were projected to earn.

-Hise said DHHS would provide the potential penalties from “departmental resources” that could include drawing from a surplus, or adjusting fee-for-services rates.
+Hise said the DHHS would provide the potential penalties from “departmental resources” that could include drawing from a surplus or adjusting fee-for-services rates.

 Medicaid currently serves 2.22 million North Carolinians, or 21% of the state’s population.
 That number is projected to increase to 2.28 million by mid-2021 and 2.39 million in mid-2023.